dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 helps us identify the pieces of knowledge which are most useful.
 It helps if our parents can be very involved in our lives or that we at least have some mentor who can fuel this development.
-Our minds are most pliable then and we have the most opportunity for them most growth.
+Our minds are most pliable then and we have the most opportunity for the most growth.
 Yet, it is unfortunate our time spent at the height of our potential is precisely when we have a minimal understanding of the world, preventing us from best planning how to invest that potential.